 Choose the 90-minute or two-hour journey into the waters off Manhattan, and return refreshed by the sea air, and relaxed by the intimate experience.

-SHARK Speedboat Ride
+BEAST Speedboat Ride

 This thrill ride isn’t for everyone.
-But if you crave speed and don’t mind the occasional splash of water, the SHARK Speedboat Thrill Ride is one of the best things to do in NYC in the summer.
+But if you crave speed and don’t mind the occasional splash of water, the BEAST Speedboat Thrill Ride is one of the best things to do in NYC in the summer.

 Combining speedboat thrills with a high-speed tour of NYC’s landmarks, learning has never been so fun.